-Over five million people have died worldwide.
-This includes more than 750,000 Americans and roughly two thousand Australians.
+Over six million people have died worldwide.
+This includes more than a million Americans and roughly 14,000 Australians.
 We’ll return to Australia below.

-The good news is that health authorities have administered more than 7 billion vaccine doses worldwide.
-Despite how rapidly the recent Omicron variant is spreading, public health initiatives have cut the mortality rate in half, and hospitalization rates are lower than last year.
-The long-term trend is headed toward defeating this fatal disease outbreak.
+The good news is that health authorities have administered nearly 13 billion vaccine doses worldwide.
+Despite how rapidly the recent Omicron variant is spreading, public health initiatives have cut the mortality rate in half, and hospitalization rates are declining.
+The long-term trend is toward defeating this fatal disease outbreak.